amazon-ion/ion-docs/_books/ion-1-1/src/macros/macros_by_example.md

 (point {x: (:? {#int}), y: (:? {#int})})
 ```

 This macro uses tagless placeholders that require integer arguments.
-The `{#int}` is a type marker
+The `{#int}` is an encoding tag
 indicating the placeholder expects an integer value.

 ```ion